By Valerie C.

 After packing up everything and heading south, we made our goal of dropping off my son at Clemson University for his freshman year in two days.
 The RV, however, had other ideas about our plan to meet Mitch’s son in Salt Lake City.

-We made it to Park City, Utah after sending off our second happy college freshman, only to say, “Another day, another problem.”
+We made it to Park City, Utah, after sending off our second happy college freshman, only to find more major issues with the coach.
+As they say, another day, another problem.
 I might have to write a Thor Tuscany 45LT smackdown someday soon, but for now, suffice it to say that a dozen problems are on our list of things to fix at our stop near an authorized service center in Vegas in a couple weeks.
 One of the more serious issues on our two-month-old 45′ coach was the unexplained intermittent loss of our engine brake, at the same time that our tow battery died (again), causing the loss of our supplemental braking system, which brakes the car when we’re going down a steep hill or if we need to brake suddenly.

 But all was soon forgotten as we parked the RV at one of the most beautiful spots we’ve seen yet at Jordanelle State Park near Park City and Kamas, Utah.
 My friend Jean Marie is a transplanted city girl who lived in Philly and Manhattan for years, and moved out to Utah lock, stock and barrel without knowing a soul.
 She bought a Jeep, a horse, and got a dog, in that order.
 Now she has a sensible truck, two horses, two dogs, and has greatly improved her skiing.
 I couldn’t wait to see her in her new life.